graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 the /pages directory.
 When a file is added to the /pages directory, it's automatically available as a route.

-All routes of the app contain a url segment that corresponds with a directory in the /pages directory.
-Magento category routes are handled by the `/pages/[...url].tsx` page and therefore do not contain a url segment.
-As a result, the category url structure of the app matches your default Magento frontend 1-on-1.
+All routes of the app contain a URL segment that corresponds with a directory in the /pages directory.
+Magento category routes are handled by the `/pages/[...url].tsx` page and therefore do not contain a URL segment.
+As a result, the category URL structure of the app matches your default Magento frontend 1-on-1.

 ```txt